TalTech-HPC-Centre/user-guides-source/docs/chemistry/turbomole.md

     define

 The answers to the `define`'s questions can be presented as a separate file.
-More about `define` can be read in [‘Quick and Dirty’ Tutorial](http://www.cosmologic-services.de/downloads/TM72-documentation/DOKse8.html) and [TURBOMOLE tutorial](Turbomole_Tutorial_7-0.pdf).
-Some examples of define files can be found [here](define.md).
+More about `define` can be read in [‘Quick and Dirty’ Tutorial](http://www.cosmologic-services.de/downloads/TM72-documentation/DOKse8.html) and [TURBOMOLE tutorial](/chemistry/Turbomole_Tutorial_7-0.pdf).
+Some examples of define files can be found [here](/define.html).

 To include solvent effects into calculations interactive program `cosmoprep` should be run after `define`.

     cosmoprep

 TURBOMOLE includes the Conductor-like Screening Model (COSMO), where the solvent is described as dielectric continuum with permittivity ε.
-An example of [cosmoprep](cosmoprep.sh) file with acetonitrile as a solvent.

 After input files are created TURBOMOLE calculations are executed by one of the following commands: `dscf`, `ridft`, `jobex`, `aoforce`, `NumForce`, `escf`, `egrad`, `mpshift`, `raman`, `ricc2` etc. For example,

     dscf           # for Hartree-Fock energy calculation (single point calculation)